ay-lab/dcHiC/README.md

 ### Packages in Python
 - igv-reports

+### Bedtools

+- dcHiC requires [bedtools](https://bedtools.readthedocs.io/en/latest/).
+Please install the program as directed and it should be accessible via $PATH

 Those who wish to perform differential loop analysis should also download the latest Python version of FitHiC, which requires a set of [Python libraries](https://github.com/ay-lab/fithic): numpy, scipy, sk-learn, sortedcontainers, and matplotlib.
 You may also need to install 'cooler' if you wish to use *.cool* files.
 See [documentation](https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Data) on how to do so.

 Afterward, activate the environment and install some purpose-built processing functions with `R CMD INSTALL functionsdchic_1.0.tar.gz` (functions file under 'packages').